 Artificial Intelligence is revolutionizing the tech world right now.
-From recommendation systems, self-driving cars to medical image recognition and smart cities: AI is everywhere, it powers the most innovative companies and products, and its presence in our lives is rapidly growing.
+From recommendation systems, and self-driving cars to medical image recognition and smart cities: AI is everywhere, it powers the most innovative companies and products, and its presence in our lives is rapidly growing.

 AI-powered vision is driven by Computer Vision companies across the world that enable Deep Learning and Machine Learning to “make computers see”.